If you don’t think this is important remember that one in five Australians has a disability.

 - If a friend or relative becomes disabled will they be able to visit you?

-Also remember a wheelchair friendly house is also a pushchair friendly house.
+Also for those thinking about starting a family remember . . . a wheelchair friendly house is also a pushchair friendly house.

 Ideas To Incorporate Into Your Design

-Here are some of the steps you can take:
+Here are some of the things to think about:

 - A level site.